Warp self-service portal vs FedEx Freight portal.

 Open shipment detail with live GPS map and 4-stage progress

-GPS position streams from the Warp driver app every 60 seconds.
-The 4-stage progress bar updates from the carrier's event stream and Warp's cross-dock scan-in/scan-out events.
-Ship Again clones the shipment record with the same origin, destination, and pallet config so you can rebook the same lane in one click.
-The Tracking Link button generates a public URL you can share with your consignee.
+GPS streams from the Warp driver app every 60 seconds.
+The 4-stage progress bar updates from carrier events and cross-dock scan-in/scan-out.
+Ship Again clones the shipment for one-click rebooking on the same lane.

-Notification recipients, API keys, webhooks, and dark mode
+API keys, webhooks, and dark mode

 Pricing model: flat per-pallet vs NMFC class with reclassification

 FedEx Freight prices LTL using NMFC class codes with post-delivery dimensional verification.
 Warp prices LTL flat per pallet across its entire carrier network — including FedEx Freight lanes.

 No NMFC lookup, no reclassification.
 The rate at booking is the rate on your invoice.
 Typical savings: 24% lower per-pallet than class-based LTL.

 Carrier coverage: 8+ LTL carriers + FTL + cargo van + box truck

-FedEx Freight's portal is single-carrier.
 Warp returns live rates from FedEx Freight, XPO, Old Dominion, SAIA, Estes, R+L, ABF, and TForce for LTL, plus 20,000+ FTL carriers and 9,000+ cargo van and box truck partners.

 One login replaces four or five carrier portals.